praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 # Companies and properties

+## Companies

+In [!DNL Launch], there is a 1:1 relationship between your company and your [!DNL Experience Cloud] organizations.
+Companies may contain any number properties.
+Each individual property can be deployed on any number of sites and apps depending on your needs.

+Some customers one property that controls many sites and apps.
+Some have one property for each.

 ## Web properties

-A property, or web property, is a collection of rules, data elements, configured extensions, environments, and libraries.
-There is only one publish embed code per property.
+A web property is a collection of rules, data elements, configured extensions, environments, and libraries.
+Each web property has its own set of embed codes and can be deployed on any number of distinct web sites (different domains).

-A property can be any grouping of one or more domains and subdomains.
-You can manage and track these assets similarly.
-For example, suppose that you have multiple websites based on one template, and you want to track the same assets on all of them.
-You can apply one property to multiple domains.

 ## Mobile properties